 No project is ever 100% smooth sailing, and with a small team and a short deadline, we naturally encountered some difficulties along the way.
 The primary challenge the team faced was aligning the pace of engineering between Lab Zero’s front-end work and Kindred’s API development.
 At the project’s start, their existing front-end was making direct queries to the database—something we urgently needed to move away from through the development of an API.
 To even up this disparity, we helped our partners at Kindred find new backend developer candidates, while also integrating our front-end engineers more closely in Kindred’s development cycles.

 While we succeeded in delivering a functional MVP in six months, that’s just the beginning for Kindred.
-With plans to transition to a larger facility later this year and a further ramp up of production in early 2023, our new blueprinting app will have ample opportunity for further testing and refinement.
+With plans to transition to a larger facility later in 2022, and a further ramp up of production in early 2023, our new blueprinting app will have ample opportunity for further testing and refinement.
 Along with a roadmap of future features to work on, Lab Zero and Kindred look forward to continued collaboration to ensure their process is as efficient as possible at scale.